Erect In The Pew: Stop Wearing Leggings For Jesus!

 Sure, if a man wants to look, they are going to look, but why entice them?

 And of course, removing your leggings from the rotation oughtta put an end to the enticement, right?
 Better idea: Remember that documentary by Morgan Spurlock where he ate nothing but Macdo every day?
 Yeah.
 Do that.
 Stop going to the gym.
 Stop exercising.
 Remove all greens from your diet.
 Stop brushing your hair, and for that matter, your teeth.
 Maybe take up smoking.
 Never paint your nails again, or do your makeup.
-Try to get up to say, 300 pounds, maybe three-fiddy, then roll in cow shit, stop showering and greet every motherfucker you meet with, “Have you heard the good word?”.
-Even then, some fetishist is going to find you enticing, doll.
+Try to get up to say, 300 pounds, maybe three-fiddy, then roll in cow shit, stop showering and greet every motherfucker you meet with, “Have you heard the good word?”
+Even then, you're going to fulfill someone's kink, doll.

 We like the way each other looks, honey.
 It’s okay.
 It’s perfectly okay for a man to look at another woman and feel a tingle in his trousers.
 Yes, even if he’s married.
 We are built that way.